 Wine rated (2024 guide) 98/100

-Graphite and blueberry nose with notes of tar, dark earth and ink.
-Medium body, with a compact, refined mouthfeel reminiscent of a fine silk ball.
+A nose of graphite and blueberries with hints of tar, dark earth, and ink.
+Medium-bodied with a compact and refined palate, whose texture is reminiscent of a ball of fine silk.
 Very structured, but perfectly balanced.
-Wait four or five years before tasting.
-But you'll be tempted to try it now.
+Wait four or five years before tasting it.
+But you'll be tempted to try it right now.